cklose2000/pinescript-mcp-server/memory-bank/activeContext.md

 3. **ESM Module System**: We're using ES modules throughout the project, which requires attention to file extensions (.js) in import statements.

+4. **Database Consolidation**: We've decided to focus on Supabase for both regular database storage and vector search capabilities, rather than using both Supabase and NeonDB.
+This will simplify the architecture and reduce potential integration issues.

 ## Technical Constraints
 1. The project uses TypeScript with ES modules, requiring careful attention to import/export patterns.
 2. We need to maintain compatibility with both OpenAI and Anthropic providers.
 3. The system should allow for graceful fallback to mock providers for testing and when API connectivity issues occur.
+4. Testing with TypeScript ES modules requires specific configuration and run commands, with some experimental loader warnings that need to be addressed.

 ## Current Issues
+1. Some tests are marked as pending when Supabase is not configured, which is expected behavior but requires documentation.
-1. Need to ensure consistent output formats across different LLM providers
+2. Need to ensure consistent output formats across different LLM providers.
-2. Testing with TypeScript ES modules requires specific configuration and run commands

 ### Recently Completed